william-abboud/flickr-api-holidayextras-task/README.md

 #Important Notes:

-Unfortunately due to Cross-Origin issues I could not directly fetch JSON data from the link to hte Flickr API provided so I fetched the data via JSONP.
+Unfortunately due to Cross-Origin issues I could not directly fetch JSON data from the link to the Flickr API provided so I fetched the data via JSONP.

+This repo uses my awesome Webpack configuration which powers all my modern web applications.
+You can check out all its rich features at here -> https://github.com/william-abboud/webpack-config.

 # Installation:

-This repo uses a cut-out version of my awesome Webpack configuration which powers all my modern web applications: https://github.com/william-abboud/webpack-config.

 Assuming you have NodeJS v9.x.x or newer and npm v5.x.x run: